ith-harvey/developers/README.md

 * [Getting support](#getting-support)

 ## Introduction
 The [Swap Protocol](https://swap.tech/whitepaper) outlines peer-to-peer protocols for trading Ethereum-based assets that conform to the [ERC-20](https://en.wikipedia.org/wiki/ERC20) token standard.
 The protocol whitepaper does not specify the transports or data formats to be used in order to remain flexible.
 However, our implementation, [AirSwap](https://airswap.io/), does conform to the specifications described below.

-### Quick start
-For a quick start, take a look at the `Python` or `Node.js` examples found in the [python](python) or [nodejs](nodejs) folders.
+**The following is a detailed overview of the API with some low level technical explanations.** If you just want to get started quickly, head over to the [API Server](api-server), which provides a user friendly HTTP interface for all of the methods described below.

 ### Concepts